calavera/chaseonsoftware.com/content/article/2016/systematic.md

 ---
-title: A Systematic Approach To "Who Am I?"
+title: "A Systematic Approach to Managing Oneself"
-description: This is a systematic approach at documenting who I am.
+description: This is a systematic approach at applying "Managing Oneself" to my life.
 Many of the high-level concepts in this document are heavily borrowed from Peter F. Drucker's Managing Oneself.
 date: 2016-11-11T17:26:37Z
+draft: true
 slug: systematic-self-assessment
 ---

+**I want to be the best person I ever manage.**

-This is a systematic approach at documenting who I am.
+This is a systematic approach at discovering and documenting who I am.
 Many of the high-level concepts in this document are heavily borrowed from Peter F. Drucker's _Managing Oneself_.

 ## Table of Contents